lucasfcosta/blog/_posts/2015-09-12-NodeJS-Multithreading-and-Its-Cluster.md

 - What "non-blocking I/O" means
 - The pros and cons of using non-blocking I/O technologies
-- When to use multiple threads on Node.js
+- When to use multiple threads in Node.js
-- How to create and manage multiple threads on Node.js
+- How to create and manage multiple threads in Node.js